Marcella Mariani

 Marcella Mariani (8 February 1936 – 13 February 1955) was an Italian actress and Miss Italy contest winner.
 Though she appeared in several popular movies and was garnering acclaim as an actress, her career was cut short by her death in a 1955 airliner crash.

 Early life and education

 Marcella Mariani was born in Rome, Italy, on 8 February 1936.

 Her first job was working as a cashier at a cinema in Rome, and was chosen as "Miss Cinema Lazio".
 At the age of 17 Mariani was crowned Miss Italy of 1953 in the Tyrolean resort town of Cortina d'Ampezzo.

 Career

-After winning the pageant Mariani began her career as a film actress, playing herself in the opening segment of producer/director Alfredo Guarini's portmanteau film We, the Women (Siamo donne, 1953).
-Although in demand due to her beauty, she was eager to improve her acting skills, and attended acting courses at the Experimental Center of Cinematography.
-She began taking on challenging roles and working with artistically adventurous directors.
+After winning the pageant, Mariani began her film career by appearing as herself in the opening segment of producer/director Alfredo Guarini's portmanteau film We, the Women (Siamo donne, 1953).
+She later attended acting courses at the Experimental Center of Cinematography.
+She subsequently took on a range of roles and worked with various directors.

 Her most significant role was in director Luchino Visconti's 1954 film Senso, in which she worked alongside Alida Valli and Farley Granger, playing the small but important part of Clara, a young prostitute.